k8s-platform-hub/hello-python-flask/microservices/app/README.md

 ## Add a python dependency

-In order use new python package in your app, you can just add it to `src/requirements.txt` and the git-push or docker build process will automatically install the package for you.
-If the `pip install` steps thorw some errors in demand of a system dependency, you can install those by adding it to the `Dockerfile` at the correct place.
+In order to use new python package in your app, you can just add it to `src/requirements.txt` and the git-push or docker build process will automatically install the package for you.
+If the `pip install` steps throw some errors in demand of a system dependency, you can install those by adding it to the `Dockerfile` at the correct place.

 ```